spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 - application type (Source, Processor, Sink)
 - application name

-**TODO: The node below needs to provide more detailed instructions of what to do for local file access with docs**

-**TODO: the file:// approach won't work for CF and K8s.**

-**TODO: We could show how to host a .jar on github**
+**TODO Follow the application registration steps as done in the batch case, see #application-registration-concepts.
+Maven for local/PCF, and docker for K8s**

-**TODO: We should create the maven artifact and docker artifact for these OOTB apps so that they can perform the steps quickly without having to create a container or have a public maven repository available**
+**TODO: We should create the maven artifact and docker artifacts for these 'custom' apps so that they can perform the steps quickly without having to create a container or have a public maven repository available**

 [[note]]
 | If you are running Spring Cloud Data Flow server on the docker environment, make sure that your application artifact URIs are accessible.